zhonyu555/PrusaSlicer/doc/How to build - Windows.md

 # Building PrusaSlicer on Microsoft Windows

+You can use the free [Visual Studio 2019 Community Edition](https://visualstudio.microsoft.com/vs/) or use CMake from the command line.

 ~~The currently supported way of building PrusaSlicer on Windows is with CMake and MS Visual Studio 2013.
 You can use the free [Visual Studio 2013 Community Edition](https://www.visualstudio.com/vs/older-downloads/).
 CMake installer can be downloaded from [the official website](https://cmake.org/download/).~~